ansible-content-lab/aoc.controller_demo_config/README.md

 ## Author

-This role was originally written by Scott Harwell and Hicham Mourad from the Ansible team at Red Hat.
+This collection was originally written by Scott Harwell and Hicham Mourad from the Ansible team at Red Hat.